Thank You for Choosing BATA

 The following is not allowed on any BATA buses and property:

 - Consuming or possessing alcohol, and/or illegal substances.

 - Possession of hazardous or dangerous items, including weapons.

-- Threatening a safe and comfortable environment by behaving loudly or acting offensively to fellow passengers or the driver.
+- Disruption of a safe and comfortable environment by behaving loudly, using bad language or acting offensively to fellow passengers or BATA staff.

 - Blocking aisles with objects or activities such as skateboarding.